hputnam/Coral_CNT/Notebook/20210803_Trial2_notes.md

 We will look at *Pocillopora* to see if the NanoTubes have entered the coral cells, since there would be less algae on the tissue like the *Astrangia* have!!

 OR we could go back to looking at aposymbiotic *Astrangia* in case the intracellular symbiotic algae hides the signal from NanoTubes.
-(We are doing this only with a single polpy!)
+(We are doing this only with a single polyp!)

 We could look at heat stressed *Astrangia* to compare these to the results from Trial 1 and Trial 2.

-I SHOULD clean *Astrangia* of algae next time to minimize algal autofluorescence!
+We should clean *Astrangia* of algae next time to minimize algal autofluorescence!